Flugelhorn: Structure and variants

-The flugelhorn is generally pitched in B, like most trumpets and cornets.
+The flugelhorn is generally pitched in B♭, like most trumpets and cornets.
 It usually has three piston valves and employs the same fingering system as other brass instruments, although four-valve versions and rotary-valve versions also exist.
 It can therefore be played by trumpet and cornet players, although it has different playing characteristics.
 The flugelhorn's mouthpiece is more deeply conical than either trumpet or cornet mouthpieces, but not as conical as a French horn mouthpiece.
-The shank of the flugelhorn mouthpiece is similar in size to a cornet mouthpiece shank.

 Some modern flugelhorns feature a fourth valve that lowers the pitch by a perfect fourth (similar to the fourth valve on some euphoniums, tubas, and piccolo trumpets, or the trigger on trombones).
 This adds a useful low range that, coupled with the flugelhorn's dark sound, extends the instrument's abilities.
 Players can also use the fourth valve in place of the first and third valve combination (which is somewhat sharp).

-A compact version of the rotary valve flugelhorn is the oval shaped kuhlohorn in B. It was developed for the German protestant trombone choirs.
+A compact version of the rotary valve flugelhorn is the oval shaped kuhlohorn in B♭.
+It was developed for the German Protestant trombone choirs.

-A pair of bass flugelhorns in C, called fiscorns, are played in the Catalan cobla bands which provide music for sardana dancers.
+A pair of bass flugelhorns in C, called fiscorns, are played in the Catalan cobla bands that provide music for sardana dancers.